libdither/libdither/research/applications/dither-coin.md

 # Dither Coin (Ideas are Work-In-Progress)

+Rationale: Currencies are a very cool invention, but they could be improved.

+The two notable areas of improvement are:
+ - Physical and digital implementation
+ - More efficient and just economies.

+This page has some potentially uneducated and most definitely *incomplete* ideas.

+### Implementation

 Dither's built-in cryptocurrency aims to solve all existing problems with crypto:
  - Scalability
    - Uses IOTA block structure combined with Federated Byzantine Voting for coordination.